cn0xroot/RFSec-ToolKit/README.md

 [BLE-Replay](https://github.com/nccgroup/BLE-Replay):BLE-Replay is a Bluetooth Low Energy (BLE) peripheral assessment tool

+[Blue-Hydra](https://github.com/pwnieexpress/blue_hydra) Bluetooth device discovery service built on top of the bluez library.
+BlueHydra makes use of ubertooth where available and attempts to track both classic and low energy (LE) bluetooth devices over time.

 [BTLEJuice](https://github.com/DigitalSecurity/btlejuice):BtleJuice is a complete framework to perform Man-in-the-Middle attacks on Bluetooth Smart devices (also known as Bluetooth Low Energy).

 [wireshark]( https://www.wireshark.org):Wireshark is the world’s foremost and widely-used network protocol analyzer.
 ### Tutorial